druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 We use 5 approaches:
 - *Native CV*: In sklearn if an algorithm *xxx* has hyperparameters it will often have an *xxxCV* version, like ElasticNetCV, which performs automated grid search over hyperparameter iterators with specified kfolds.
 - *GridSearchCV*: Abstract grid search that can wrap around any sklearn algorithm, running multithreaded trials over specified kfolds.
-- *Manual sequential grid search*: How would typically implement grid search with XGBoost, which doesn't play very well with GridSearchCV and has too many hyperparameters to tune in one pass.
+- *Manual sequential grid search*: How we typically implement grid search with XGBoost, which doesn't play very well with GridSearchCV and has too many hyperparameters to tune in one pass.
 - *Ray on local desktop*: Hyperopt and Optuna with ASHA early stopping.
 - *Ray on AWS cluster*: Additionally scale out to run a single hyperparameter optimization task over many instances in a cluster.

 ## 6. Baseline linear regression

-  - Use same kfolds for each run so variation in metric is not due to variation in kfolds
+  - Use the same kfolds for each run so the variation in the RMSE metric is not due to variation in kfolds.
-  - We fit on the log response so we convert error back to dollar units, for interpretability.
+  - We fit on the log response, so we convert error back to dollar units, for interpretability.
-  - sklearn.model_selection.cross_val_score for evaluation
+  - `sklearn.model_selection.cross_val_score` for evaluation
-  - Jupyter %%time magic for wall time
+  - Jupyter `%%time` magic for wall time
-  - n_jobs=-1 to run folds in parallel using all CPU cores available.
+  - `n_jobs=-1` to run folds in parallel using all CPU cores available.
   - Note the wall time &lt; 1 second and RMSE of 18192.
   - Full notebooks are on [GitHub](https://github.com/druce/iowa/blob/master/hyperparameter_optimization.ipynb).